-- Make sure you’re fully vaccinated because Cubans are. 💉90% of the Cuban population is vaccinated ( 5 year olds and upwards ) and Cuba expects any visitors to be fully vaccinated too ( as of the 5th January 2022 you’ll need to present a negative PCR test as well as a recognised vaccination certificate to enter the country ).
+- Make sure you’re fully vaccinated because Cubans are. 💉90% of the Cuban population is vaccinated ( 5 year olds and upwards ) and Cuba expects any visitors to be fully vaccinated too ( currently you’ll need to present a negative PCR test or a vaccination certificate to enter the country ).
 Keep up to date with entry requirements by checking the FCO travel advice for Cuba here.It’s good to know that everyone ( and I mean everyone ) who works in tourism has been vaccinated and has received a booster vaccination too.

 - Expect shortages of many basic items. 🍽🍹Cuba has never been the land of plenty but the pandemic has created more shortages than ever.
 You can get stuff in hotels and some stores but most of the goods are expensive by any standards and you’ll need to pay with a bank card.
 You’ll see queues at lots of shops.
 Cubans are endure these shortages with remarkable resilience so be nice and don’t complain if you can’t get the exact meal you fancy.
 And bring chocolate.
 You’ll be the most popular person in Cuba if you pack a few bars of Cadbury’s finest.Food will be basic but , on the plus side, there’s no shortage of rum!
 Havana Club, Black Tears, Ron Santiago, Caney – you’ll be an expert by the end of any week spent in Cuba.Rum cocktails and the local Crystal beer will make up for any lack of variety in food 😉.